Sienna Resources (CVE:SIE) Trading Up 16.7% – What’s Next?

-Shares of Sienna Resources Inc. (CVE:SIE – Get Free Report) were up 16.7% during trading on Tuesday .
-The stock traded as high as C$0.04 and last traded at C$0.04.
-Approximately 104,000 shares were traded during mid-day trading, a decline of 72% from the average daily volume of 372,669 shares.
+Sienna Resources Inc. (CVE:SIE – Get Free Report)’s share price traded up 16.7% during mid-day trading on Wednesday .
+The company traded as high as C$0.04 and last traded at C$0.04.
+104,000 shares were traded during trading, a decline of 72% from the average session volume of 372,669 shares.
 The stock had previously closed at C$0.03.

 Sienna Resources Inc engages in the acquisition, exploration, and evaluation of mineral properties in Canada and the United States.
 It primarily explores for platinum, palladium, and lithium deposits.
 The company was formerly known as Habanero Resources Inc and changed its name to Sienna Resources Inc in January 2014.